 12. Lookout from Punta Lagno of Capri

-Having a car was heavenly in Amalfi and we managed to spend our days exploring lookouts and turnoffs all along the coast.
+Having a car was heavenly in Amalfi, and we spent our days exploring lookouts and turnoffs all along the coast.
 It was driving to Punta Lagno that we spotted this awesome view of Capri.
 We parked our car and walked along the trail to stumble upon this incredible lookout.
-Check for car rental comparisons in Italy here.

 13. Visit The Ferriere Nature Reserve